jaredatch/EA-Share-Count/README.md

 ## Installation ##

-Once installed, go to Settings > Share Count to customize.
+[Download the plugin here.](https://github.com/jaredatch/EA-Share-Count/archive/master.zip) Once installed, go to Settings > Share Count to customize.
+You can specify the services you would like included, where they should appear, and the style.

 Register at [SharedCount.com](http://www.sharedcount.com), then add your API code to the settings page.
 In most instances the free plan will be enough due to caching of share counts.

 If you do not provide a SharedCount API key, the plugin will still display share buttons but all counts will be 0.
 I recommend you select "No" in the "Show Empty Counts" dropdown.

-Specify the services you would like included, the theme location, and style.

 ## Customization ##